sharon d. engbrecht

 My most recent article submission looks at the “not until…” consensual intimacies in kink and BDSM cultures to explore how gender emerges re-imagined not as a kind of social coherence but as a radical connection to the self and to ways of dwelling through unknowing in the world.

-You might also find me fixing up my old truck, exploring the city or countryside, riding my motorcycle with my daughter, swimming, camping, hiking the summer trails, or frequenting the snowy slopes with my trusty snowboard!
+When I’m not researching and writing, you might find me making some kind of art.
+I’m an artist by training.
+I love watching films and tv series!
+You might also find me fixing up my old truck, exploring the city or countryside, riding my motorcycle, swimming, camping, hiking, or frequenting the snowy slopes with my trusty snowboard!